Tagged: Logistic Regression

 • The denominator is the odds in the control or placebo arm= OR

-The ratio of the probability of success and failure is known as odds.
-If the probability of an event is $P_1$ then the odds is:
+The ratio of the probability of success and failure is known as the odds.
+If the probability of an event is $P_1$ then the odds are:

 \[OR=\frac{p_1}{1-p_1}\]

-The Odds Ratio is the ratio of two odds can be used to quantify how much a factor is associated to the response factor in a given model.
-If the probabilities of occurrences an event are $P_1$ (for first group) and $P_2$ (for second group), then the OR is:
+The Odds Ratio is the ratio of two odds that can be used to quantify how much a factor is associated with the response factor in a given model.
+If the probabilities of occurrences of an event are $P_1$ (for the first group) and $P_2$ (for the second group), then the OR is:

 \[OR=\frac{\frac{p_1}{1-p_1}}{\frac{p_2}{1-p_2}}\]